Shopify/libra-web-tools/README.md

 The `libra-web-tools` repo is managed as a monorepo that is composed of many npm packages.
 Each package has its own `README` and documentation describing usage.

+### Quickstart

+Using `dev` we can simply run `dev up && dev s` to get up and running, the GraphQL Playground will be available at http://localhost:8000/graphql

+Without `dev` we can instead run `yarn && yarn start` to get up and running.

 ### Package Index

 | package |     |     |